-Blood thinners are medications taken orally or intravenously to prevent a blood clot.
-Blood clots stop the flow of blood to the heart, lungs, or brain and can cause a heart attack or stroke.
+Blood thinners are medications taken orally or intravenously (through a vein) to prevent a blood clot.
+Blood clots stop the flow of blood to the heart, lungs, or brain.
+They can cause a heart attack or stroke.

-Some blood-thinning medications work by thinning the blood to prevent blood cells from sticking together in the veins and arteries.
-Others prevent blood clots by lengthening the amount of time it takes your blood to clot.
+Some blood thinners thin the blood to keep blood cells from sticking together in the veins and arteries.
+Others prevent blood clots by increasing the amount of time it takes for blood clots to form.

-Vitamin K is a nutrient that can hamper the effects of some anticoagulants, such as warfarin.
-Depending on the particular medication you take, you may still be able to include low to moderate levels of vitamin K-rich foods in your diet.
-Examples of cruciferous vegetables and greens that contain moderate to high levels of vitamin K include:
+Vitamin K can lessen the effectiveness of some anticoagulants, such as warfarin.
+Depending on the particular medication you’re taking, you may still be able to eat foods with low to moderate levels of vitamin K. However, you should avoid eating certain foods that contain moderate to high levels of vitamin K. These include:

 - Brussels sprouts